Washington D.C. Student Stabbed By 12-Year-Old Classmate, Suspect Not Arrested Due To Diplomatic Immunity

-The pre-teen daughter of a German diplomat reportedly stabbed a 13-year-old classmate at a prestigious Washington D.C. private school on Tuesday.
+The pre-teen daughter of a German diplomat reportedly stabbed a 13-year-old classmate at a prestigious Washington, D.C., private school on Tuesday.
 The 12-year-old wasn’t arrested for the violent attack, however, because her diplomatic immunity means that she cannot be legally prosecuted.
-According to police, the stabbing occurred at the British International School of Washington, a pricey private school in the Georgetown area of Washington D.C.
+According to police, the stabbing occurred at the British International School of Washington, a pricey private school in the Georgetown area of Washington, D.C.

 As Fox 45 News reports, the 12-year-old foreign national allegedly stabbed a 13-year-old boy multiple times with a pair of scissors.
 The attack reportedly took place at approximately 1:00 p.m., and police and other emergency personnel were called to the school.
 The victim was rushed to the hospital and is expected to survive.
 The 12-year-old alleged attacker was detained by police and other investigators, but could not be arrested or charged because of her diplomatic immunity.

-Washington D.C. police chief spokesman Dustin Sternbeck confirmed that the girl’s diplomatic immunity prevented them from taking further action after the 13-year-old victim was stabbed.
+Washington, D.C., police chief spokesman Dustin Sternbeck confirmed that the girl’s diplomatic immunity prevented them from taking further action after the 13-year-old victim was stabbed.
 The Washington Post reports that the U.S. Secret Service also sent investigators to the private school, which teaches up to 745 student of 65 different nationalities.
 Due to their ages, neither the name of the alleged attacker nor the victim have been made public.

 12-year-old girl with diplomatic immunity stabs boy at prestigious D.C. school: https://t.co/8I0uD4tFDD pic.twitter.com/j0oLlhwdHs